Hopf BiGalois Theory for Hopf Algebroids: Hopf BiGalois extensions

 is right adjoint.
 The left adjoint is

 The unit of the adjunction is given by

 The same formulas describe a pair of adjoint functors between $_N\M_N$ and $^\cL\M_N.$

-\end{prop} \begin{proof} This is just the composition between the adjoint equivalence of \cref{thm. fundamental theorem for left Hopf Galois extensions} and the standard fact that the forgetful functor from the category $^\cL_P\M$ of left $P$ modules in the monoidal category $^\cL\M$ to the underlying category $^\cL\M$ is right adjoint to tensoring with $P$. \end{proof} We stated \cref{adjoint trick} for left comodules and left modules because it involves as little as possible rearrangements of tensor product, and uses fewer hypotheses.
-To make the Ehresmann Hopf algebroid construction work below, however, we need the twisted version using part (2) of \cref{schneider hopf module corollaries} instead.
-We will formulate this adjunction in terms of a universal property. \begin{cor} Let $\cL$ be a left Hopf algebroid over $B$, $N\subset P$ a left faithfully flat left $\cL$-Galois extension, and assume that $P$ is a regular comodule.
-Write $\ol N=N^\op$.
+\end{prop} \begin{proof} This is just the composition between the adjoint equivalence of \Cref{thm. fundamental theorem for left Hopf Galois extensions} and the standard fact that the forgetful functor from the category $^\cL_P\M$ of left $P$ modules in the monoidal category $^\cL\M$ to the underlying category $^\cL\M$ is right adjoint to tensoring with $P$. \end{proof} We stated \Cref{adjoint trick} for left comodules and left modules because it involves as little as possible rearrangements of tensor product, and uses fewer hypotheses.
+To make the Ehresmann Hopf algebroid construction work below, however, we need the twisted version using part (2) of \Cref{schneider hopf module corollaries} instead.
+We will formulate this adjunction in terms of a universal property.